Quercus robur: Habitat and ecology

+In 2019 it was estimated that 2,300 species of insect, bryophyte, lichen, bird, mammal or other species are associated with Q. robur in the UK.
+Some entirely rely on it while others can make use of different tree species.
 Within its native range, Q. robur is valued for its importance to insects and other wildlife, famously supporting the highest biodiversity of insect herbivores of any British plant (at least 400 species).
 The most well-known of these are the ones that form galls, which number about 35.
 The knopper gall is very common, and Andricus grossulariae produces somewhat similar spiky galls on the acorn cups.
 Also common are two types of spherical galls on the twigs: the oak marble gall and the cola nut gall.
 The latter are smaller and rougher than the former.
 A single, large exit hole indicates that the wasp inside has escaped, whereas several smaller holes show that it was parasitised by another insect, and these emerged instead.
 The undersides of oak leaves are often covered in spangle galls, which persist after the leaves fall.